 This program is a partnership between Missouri River Relief and the CPS Science Department.
 Missouri River Relief is a non-profit organization whose mission is to connect people to the Missouri River.

 We do this through hands-on river clean-ups, education programs, and outreach events.

-During Missouri River Days, students will leave their lab coats and pocket protectors behind; to do science, Missouri River Relief style.
+While at Missouri River Days, students will leave their lab coats and pocket protectors behind; to do science, Missouri River Relief style.
 They will investigate the mysteries behind the longest river in North America and learn what makes it tick.
-Click here to see Missouri River Days from previous years.
+Click HERE to see Missouri River Days from previous years.

-During Missouri River Days, students will develop a better understanding of the Missouri River through four experiences that include:
+During this field trip, students will develop a better understanding of the Missouri River through four experiences that include:

 Station 1: Meet a Fisheries Biologist

 Students get up close and personal with the fish that call the Missouri River home as they meet some of the scientists that are helping the river's ecosystem.

 Station 3: Through the Eyes of an Explorer

 Studying the observations and sketches from the scientific journals of Lewis and Clark, students will learn how to create a watercolor sketch of their own to bring home.